blue-yonder/tsfresh/docs/text/data_formats.rst

 | B  | t3   | x(B, t3) | y(B, t3) |
 +----+------+----------+----------+

-and you would pass
+Now, you want to calculate some features with tsfresh so you would pass:

 .. code:: python

     column_id="id", column_sort="time", column_kind=None, column_value=None

-to the extraction functions, to extract features separately for all ids and separately for the x and y values.
+to the extraction function, to extract features separately for all ids and separately for the x and y values.
 You can also omit the ``column_kind=None, column_value=None`` as this is the default.

 Input Option 2.
 Stacked DataFrame or Long DataFrame